Changissnz/nu_merchant_principal/README.md

 difficult to numerically represent, that transmits itself to agents capable of actions represented by the output of quantitative forms.
-The agents, upon their reception of the imagined value, validates the value through their group consensus, then takes some grouped sequence of actions based on the validation.
+The agents, upon their reception of the imagined value, validate the value through their group consensus, then takes some grouped sequence of actions based on the validation.
 In another case of use, imagined values